-- 2.1 All individuals involved in managing allegations of abuse have a responsibility to manage/process (store, use and retain) information in accordance with the General Data Protection Regulation (GDPR) and the Data Protection Act 2018. - 2.2 The Data Protection Act 2018 and the GDPR do not prevent the sharing of information for the purposes of keeping children safe; please see the section on information sharing in the Allegations made against / concerns raised in relation to teachers, including supply teachers, other staff, volunteers and contractors (paragraphs 390 to 397) below.
-For further information on information sharing in the context of safeguarding, please see paragraphs 115 to 123 in Keeping Children Safe in Education, chapter one of Working Together to Safeguard Children and in the government guidance Information Sharing: Advice for Practitioners Providing Safeguarding Services.
+- 2.1 All individuals involved in managing allegations of abuse have a responsibility to manage/process (store, use and retain) information in accordance with the General Data Protection Regulation (GDPR) and the Data Protection Act 2018. - 2.2 The Data Protection Act 2018 and the GDPR do not prevent the sharing of information for the purposes of keeping children safe; please see the section on information sharing in the Guidance Safeguarding concerns or allegations made about staff, including supply teachers, volunteers and contractors (paragraphs 397 to 405) below.
+For further information on information sharing in the context of safeguarding, please see paragraphs 114 to 122 in Keeping Children Safe in Education, chapter one of Working Together to Safeguard Children and in the government guidance Information Sharing: Advice for Practitioners Providing Safeguarding Services.
 Advice for LA maintained schools on data protection and information sharing is available from North Somerset Council's Information Governance team.
 Further guidance on the GDPR and Data Protection is available at The Information Commissioner's Office (ICO) and in the Data protection: toolkit for schools